 Out of 4 kids, I have 2 that are capable of baking a French baguette. (don’t ask why I’m using a French baguette for this example… I have no idea)

 However, they are still kids.
 This means their cognitive ability to process depth-of-time, reasonable expectations, etc, is still developing.
 How in the world are they suppose to learn that 5 minutes is not enough time to bake pastries, if I don’t tell them, “NO, honey, look at the hands of the clock.
 The long hand is right here.
 We are leaving when it gets right here.
 That is not enough time to bake.
 So, No, you may not.”

 So, When is it OK to Say No to Your Child?

-Well… when the answer is no.
+When the answer is no.

 Positivity, relentlessness, and hard work are all very important traits to teach a child.
 So is reality.
-Day to day functioning and truth cannot be thrown out the window if you want your child to thrive as an adult.
+Day-to-day functioning and truth cannot be thrown out the window if you want your child to thrive as an adult.

 If your child asks you something and you know the answer could be yes, but she is going about it all wrong, help her out.
 Remind her of all the things that you need in order to say yes.
 Train her how to set herself up for a yes.

 Likewise, if your child asks you something and it’s just not going to happen, just say no.